glasswalk3r/posix2ldap/README.md

 # Description

+This is a CLI to migrate users and groups from a Linux POSIX database to a OpenLDAP server by creating LDIF files.

-This is a Golang CLI mostly based on the [migrationtools](https://gitlab.com/future-ad-laboratory/migrationtools) code, more specifically the `migrate_common.ph`, `migrate_group.pl` and `migrate_passwd.pl`.
+It is mostly based on the [migrationtools](https://gitlab.com/future-ad-laboratory/migrationtools) code, more specifically the `migrate_common.ph`, `migrate_group.pl` and `migrate_passwd.pl`.
 Although the code from there is pretty archaic (even for